Frankenstein's monster

-Frankenstein's monster, commonly referred to as Frankenstein, (Note: Frankenstein is properly the name of the monster's creator, Victor Frankenstein.
+Frankenstein's monster, commonly referred to as Frankenstein, (Note: Frankenstein is properly the family name of the monster's creator, Victor Frankenstein.
 See for explanation and other names.) is a fictional character that first appeared in Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus as its main antagonist.
-Shelley's title compares the monster's creator, Victor Frankenstein, to the mythological character Prometheus, who fashioned humans out of clay and gave them fire.
+Shelley's title compares the monster's creator, Victor Frankenstein, who later became the monster's namesake, to the mythological character Prometheus, who fashioned humans out of clay and gave them fire.

 In Shelley's Gothic story, Victor Frankenstein builds the creature in his laboratory through an ambiguous method based on a scientific principle he discovered.
 Shelley describes the monster as 8 feet tall and emotional.
 The monster attempts to fit into human society but is shunned, which leads him to seek revenge against Frankenstein.
 According to the scholar Joseph Carroll, the monster occupies "a border territory between the characteristics that typically define protagonists and antagonists".

 Frankenstein's creature became iconic in popular culture, and has been featured in various forms of media, including films, television series, merchandise and video games.
-The most popularly recognized version is Boris Karloff's portrayal of the monster in the 1930s films Frankenstein, Bride of Frankenstein, and Son of Frankenstein.
+The most popularly recognized version is Boris Karloff's portrayal of the monster in the 1930s films Frankenstein, Bride of Frankenstein, and Son of Frankenstein, though that incarnation bears little resemblance to the source material.